SeanFromIT/studentloanbilltracker/USCongress.md

 ## House Bills

 **<a id="hr8696" target="_blank" href="https://www.congress.gov/bill/116th-congress/house-bill/8696/">H.R.
 8696 (The Securing a Strong Retirement Act of 2020)</a>** -
 Bipartisan bill introduced by Neal & Brady to give tax benefits to employers for chaining matching retirement contributions to employee student loan payments.
-It "would allow employers to make matching contributions under a 401(k), 403(b) or SIMPLE IRA based on 'qualified student loan payments.'
+It "would allow employers to make matching contributions under a 401(k), 403(b) or SIMPLE IRA based on 'qualified student loan payments.'"

 Status: 10/27/2020 - Referred to the Committee on Ways and Means.